codemeasandwich/hyper-element/README.md

 # hyper-element

-A combining the best of [hyperHTML] and [Custom Elements]!
+Combining the best of [hyperHTML] and [Custom Elements]!

 [![npm version](https://badge.fury.io/js/hyper-element.svg)](https://www.npmjs.com/package/hyper-element)
 [![CDN link](https://img.shields.io/badge/CDN_link-hyper--element-red.svg)](https://cdn.jsdelivr.net/npm/hyper-element@latest/source/bundle.min.js)

-Your new custom-elements are built with [hyperHTML] and will be re-rendered on attribute and store change.
+Your new custom-element will be rendered with the super fast [hyperHTML] and will react to tag attribute and store changes.

 ## why hyper-element

 * hyper-element is fast & small at 6k
-    * With only 1 dependency: The super fast renderer [hyperHTML]
+    * With only 1 dependency: [hyperHTML]
 * With a completely stateless approach, setting and reseting the view is trivial
 * Simple yet powerful [Api](#api)
-* Built in [template](#templates) system to define markup fragments
+* Built in [template](#templates) system to customise the rendered output
 * Inline style objects supported (similar to React)
 * First class support for [data stores](#example-of-connecting-to-a-data-store)